Table of Contents

 Think about the nature of your business first of all: many accountants specialise in certain industries and professions, so it is worthwhile looking for an accountant that understands the type of business you run.

 Having a good relationship with your accountant is key.
 You need to trust them and their ability to do the job properly.
-A well-known accountant does not necessarily mean they will be good, so be sure to check that they are well-known for reputable reasons!
-It can be useful to ask friends and trusted acquaintances for recommendations, but don’t rely solely on someone else’s word – make sure you also carry out independent research on the accountant you are considering.
+It can be useful to ask friends and trusted acquaintances for recommendations, but don’t rely solely on someone else’s word – be sure to carry out independent research on any accountants you are considering.

 Not all accountants require Chartered status, and an accountant without these qualifications may be just as good; however, for your own peace of mind it may be worth choosing one that has completed the rigorous professional training required by one of the following organisations: